 Protecting your wood properly is a crucial step in making sure your wood dries quickly.
 The last thing you want is moisture unnecessarily getting into your woodpile.

 Rain, snow, and hail pose dangers to the quality of your woodpile.
 Not only do they wet the wood from the top, but also the bottom.
 This is why raising the woodpile off the ground via wood or metal is so important.

-Using a simple tarpaulin to cover your woodpile does the trick.
-You may also decide you want to buy a wood-specific tarpaulin, which works just as well.
-Either way, you want to make sure that your wood is covered whenever it rains or snows.
+Using a simple tarp to cover your woodpile does the trick.
+You may also want to buy a wood-specific tarp, which works just as well.
+Either way, check that your wood is covered whenever it rains or snows.

-Take the tarpaulin off your woodpile when it is sunny and warm out.
-This will allow your wood to enjoy the direct sunlight.
-If you follow this pattern, you will be simultaneously protecting your wood from unwanted moisture while also drying it out.
+While it’s an extra step, consider taking the tarp off your woodpile when it’s sunny and warm out.
+This allows your wood to enjoy the direct sunlight.
+If you follow this pattern, you’ll be simultaneously protecting your wood from unwanted moisture while also drying it out.

 How Can You Tell if Firewood is Seasoned?